-- 2.1 Section 191 of the Town and Country Planning Act 1990 (as amended) (the Act) provides that if any person wishes to ascertain whether any existing use of buildings or other land, or any operations proposed to be carried out in, on, over or under land, would be lawful, he may make an application to the local planning authority specifying the land and describing the use or operations in question. - 2.2 Sub-section (2) of s191 of the Act confirms that "for the purposes of this Act uses and operations are lawful at any time if - (a)no enforcement action may then be taken in respect of them (whether because they did not involve development or require planning permission or because the time for enforcement action has expired or for any other reason)..."
+- 2.1 Section 191 of the Town and Country Planning Act 1990 (as amended) (the Act) provides that if any person wishes to ascertain whether any existing use of buildings or other land is lawful, he may make an application to the local planning authority specifying the land and describing the use or operations in question. - 2.2 Sub-section (2) of s191 of the Act confirms that" for the purposes of this Act uses and operations are lawful at any time if - (a)no enforcement action may then be taken in respect of them (whether because they did not involve development or require planning permission or because the time for enforcement action has expired or for any other reason) ..."